yellobyte/Swiss-Style-Doorbell/README.md

 ![github](https://github.com/yellobyte/Swiss-Style-Doorbell/raw/main/doc/Under%20Construction%202.jpg)

-After sipping coffee, swapping cables, handing out earmuffs and playing with the timings for about 30 minutes finally everybody was happy.
+After sipping coffee, swapping cables and handing out earmuffs we were finetuning the timings for about 30 minutes until finally everybody was happy.
 Now the slightly rusty vintage bell button at the frontdoor got wired to the controller board and we were ready for the [moment of truth.](https://github.com/yellobyte/Swiss-Style-Doorbell/raw/main/doc/Final%20Test%20with%20Bell%20Button%20connected.mp4)

 ![github](https://github.com/yellobyte/Swiss-Style-Doorbell/raw/main/doc/Bell%20Button.jpg)